erushinj/moon-alarmingly-streamlined-spawngroups/README.md

             Difficult Dominations
         </th>
         <td>
-            All dominatable enemies are as adept at resisting domination as a heavy unit.
+            All dominatable enemies are as adept at resisting domination as a heavy unit
         </td>
     </tr>
     <tr>